Gierdiaz/Diagier/README.md

 - **Access Permissions**: Definition of different levels of access permissions for users, such as administrator, project manager, and team member.

-- **CRUD for Projects**: CRUD (Create, Read, Update, Delete) operations for projects, allowing the creation, viewing, updating, and deletion of projects.
+- **Projects**: CRUD operations for projects, allowing the creation, viewing, updating, and deletion of projects.

+- **Team Members**: CRUD operations for Team Members, allows administrators to manage team members by adding, removing, or updating information such as name, role, email, etc.

+- **Clients or Stakeholders**: CRUD operations for Clients or Stakeholders, maintain a record of clients or stakeholders involved in the projects, including contact information, company details, and interaction history.

+- **Documents**: CRUD operations for Documents, enable uploading, viewing, and management of documents related to projects, such as specifications, contracts, spreadsheets, etc.

+- **Project Stages**: CRUD operations for Project Stages, divide projects into stages or phases and allow management of these stages, including setting deadlines, assigning responsibilities, and tracking completion status.

-- **CRUD for Tasks**: CRUD operations for tasks within each project, allowing complete management of activities related to a project.
+- **Tasks**: CRUD operations for tasks within each project, allowing complete management of activities related to a project.

+- **Developers**: CRUD operations for Developers, manage developers involved in the projects, including their profiles, skills, availability, and assignments to specific tasks or projects.

+- **Feedbacks**: CRUD operations for Feedbacks, provide a mechanism for team members to give and receive feedback on tasks, projects, or overall performance, facilitating continuous improvement and communication within the team.

 - **Deadline Management**: Inclusion of fields to set deadlines for projects and tasks, with automatic notifications when deadlines are approaching or overdue.